-Medix Biochemica Group offers antibodies and antigens for markers commonly utilized to diagnose cardiovascular diseases and monitor patients’ treatment.
+Medix Biochemica Group offers antibodies and antigens for markers commonly utilized to diagnose CVDs and monitor patients’ treatment.

 When developing your blood-based cardiac immunoassays, you can count on Medix Biochemica reagents for high quality, consistency and supply continuity, enabling you to provide reliable diagnostics solutions to benefit patients with cardiovascular diseases.

 Medix Biochemica – cardiovascular technical noteJune 2020